vuo/vuo/node/vuo.table/descriptions/vuo.table.md

-These nodes are for working with information that has a tabular structure made up of rows and columns, like a spreadsheet.
+Nodes for working with information that has a tabular structure made up of rows and columns, like a spreadsheet.

-You can import a spreadsheet into a Vuo composition by exporting it from your spreadsheet application in [CSV (Comma-Separated Values)](https://en.wikipedia.org/wiki/Comma-separated_values) or [TSV (Tab-Separated Values)](https://en.wikipedia.org/wiki/Tab-separated_values) format and using the `Fetch Data` and `Make Table from Text` nodes.
-You can export CSV or TSV data from a Vuo composition, to be imported into your spreadsheet application, by using the `Format Table` and `Save Data` nodes.
+You can import a spreadsheet into a Vuo composition by exporting it from your spreadsheet application in [CSV (Comma-Separated Values)](https://en.wikipedia.org/wiki/Comma-separated_values) or [TSV (Tab-Separated Values)](https://en.wikipedia.org/wiki/Tab-separated_values) format and using the [Fetch Data](vuo-node://vuo.data.fetch) and [Make Table from Text](vuo-node://vuo.table.make.text) nodes.
+You can export CSV or TSV data from a Vuo composition, to be imported into your spreadsheet application, by using the [Format Table](vuo-node://vuo.table.format) and [Save Data](vuo-node://vuo.data.save) nodes.

 Like a spreadsheet, Vuo's Table data type stores information in a grid of rows and columns.
 For example, here's a table of top-ranking tennis players <small>(source: http://www.wtatennis.com/rankings)</small>: